 3. Why so picky about what’s accepted?

-To help develop recycling processes, it really helps to have as pure a stream as possible of the right materials.
+To help develop future recycling processes, it really helps to have as pure a stream as possible of the right materials.
 Non-accepted items can make it difficult to identify recyclable plastics, and may even clog up machinery.

 4. What happens to the material collected?